carmencchow/bellabeat_casestudy/README.md

 *  Data points such as the age, gender, overall health of the participants, and hours users wore their Fitbit each day is also missing.

 <h3><b>R packages and libraries</b></h3>
-<p>We’ll be using R for our data analysis and data visualization.
+<p>We’ll be using <b>R</b> for our data analysis and data visualization.
 Let’s start by installing and running the following R packages:

 ```
 # install packages